Too ugly for an acting headshot, you’re having a laugh!

-The most important thing to remember is to it’s all about your talent as an actor.
-Think of people like Pete Postlethwaite, Danny DeVito, Danny Trejo, Paris Hilton or Sandra Bernhard.
+The most important thing to remember is that it’s all about your talent as an actor.
+Think of people like Jim Carter, Danny DeVito, Danny Trejo, Paris Hilton or Sandra Bernhard.
 There are lots of examples of actors and actresses who have made the big time.

 I can give you lots of examples of actors who I have photographed who have character faces and have done very well by understanding their look and shooting headshots that suit their look.

-Way back in the Renaisance artists used to use a ration based on the Fibonacci sequence that was somehow meant to help define beauty or ugly.
-The pint is – they were missing the point!
-Everyone’s face tells a story and as a headshot and portrait photographer I’d much rather photograph a face that has character, interest and shows signs of the life and personality of the person wearing that face.
+Way back in the Renaissance artists used to use a ratio based on the Fibonacci sequence that was somehow meant to help define beauty or ugly.
+The point is – they were missing the point!
+Everyone’s face tells a story and as a headshot and portrait photographer, I’d much rather photograph a face that has character, and interest and shows signs of the life and personality of the person wearing that face.

 For an actor, that personality and individuality are both engaging and unique.